 The first phase of interventive orthodontics focuses on the jaw.
-There are different appliances we can use to help us guide the jaw growth, depending one what your child’s specific needs are.
-Our orthodontists will determine if your child would benefit most from an appliance like a palatal expander, or if early braces may be the best option.
+There are different appliances we can use to help us guide jaw growth, depending on what your child’s specific needs are.
+Our Sturbridge orthodontists will determine if your child would benefit most from an appliance like a palatal expander, or if early braces may be the best option.

 When Phase I is completed, it is followed by a resting period.
 You will visit our office during this time so we can monitor your progress and be sure your permanent teeth are erupting properly.
 Then, when the time is right, we’ll begin Phase II.

-When we use two phase treatment, we can divide the treatment up to focus on one thing at a time.
-Focusing strictly on jaw growth first allows us to ensure an ideal bite that is ready for the permanent teeth.
+When we use a two-phase treatment Sturbridge, we can divide the treatment up to focus on one thing at a time.
+Focusing strictly on jaw growth first allows us to ensure an ideal bite that is ready for permanent teeth.
 Then, when we move to the straightening phase, it can be more efficient and effective.

-Two phase treatment reduces the need for jaw surgery and extractions, but also ensures the straightening phase is less complicated.
+Sturbridge’s Two-phase treatment reduces the need for jaw surgery and extractions but also ensures the straightening phase is less complicated.
 The goal of orthodontic treatment isn’t just a straight smile, but a properly-functioning bite, as well.
 Two-phase treatment allows us to provide the best treatment of your child at the most ideal times.